Potamogeton polygonifolius: Ecology and conservation

-In Britain and Ireland, this is one of the commonest pondweeds, occurring in almost any wet or semi-wet oligotrophic and / or acidic habitat so long as flow is not too rapid.
+In Britain and Ireland, this is one of the commonest pondweeds, occurring in almost any wet or semi-wet oligotrophic and acidic habitat so long as flow is not too rapid.
 It may be found in lakes, slow-flowing rivers, ponds, ditches, seeps and among bog mosses (Sphagnum).
 As its name suggests, it is common in areas of blanket bog but may also occur in secondary habitats such as unshaded drainage ditches in bogs and forest plantations.
 In British rivers it typically grows with other soft-water species such as Ranunculus flammula, Carex nigra, C. rostrata, Scapania undulata and Equisetum fluviatile.
 In lakes it tends to occur in base-poor, oligotrophic waters with species such as Littorella uniflora, Sphagnum spp., Lobelia dortmanna and Isoetes lacustris especially with a peaty substrate.

 Potamogeton polygonifolius is tolerant of acid conditions and therefore has not been affected by the widespread acidification of upland habitats in Britain.
 However, in very acidified pools in Holland (pH < 5), catchment liming increased the abundance of this and other threatened species.
 Although it shows a strong preference for soft waters, bog pondweed may also occur in calcareous but low-nutrient habitats.
 In lowland areas it is more scattered and has declined in southern and eastern England due to nutrient enrichment.

 In Central Europe, Potamogeton polygonifolius is threatened, and is considered endangered in Germany, Poland, Switzerland, the Czech Republic. and Luxemburg.
 However, remaining populations in this area are still strong and reproduce freely.
 Bog pondweed is also a Red List species in Holland.